 You might imagine the landscape of West Texas and Southern New Mexico to be full of endless roads and flat farmland.
 While that landscape is there, there are also incredible mountain ranges, boundless sand dunes, a massive cave system, and more!
+This West Texas road trip itinerary will lead you all of the best parks in the region.

 The four national parks on this itinerary are some of the least visited national parks in the US, making this vacation perfect if you’re hoping to escape crowds.
 This epic 12 day itinerary will bring you to four national parks, five state parks and several hidden gems and tips along the way.

-This Underrated USA road trip itinerary covers a visit to all of the national parks in Texas and New Mexico.
+This underrated USA road trip itinerary covers a visit to all of the national parks in Texas and New Mexico.
 Texas is home to Big Bend National Park and Guadalupe Mountains National Park, while New Mexico is home to White Sands National Park and Carlsbad Caverns.

 Along the way, there are several Texas state parks and other incredible places to visit.
 This route includes recommendations of where to stay, the best hiking trails and what to eat along the way.